insberr/SpiderBot-Code-old/README.md

 * [ ] Use JSDoc for making the documentation

 ## Done
+### v1.3.1
+* Fixed the start crash
+* Made the info command work better and the embed look better

 ### v1.3.0
 * Made the bot status code less long
 * Added a command for user configuration